David Lewis’s Metaphysics

 First, an adequate theory should be minimal, in the sense that it posits just enough perfectly natural properties and relations for their distribution among the fundamental particulars to fully and determinately fix the nature of all of reality: “The guiding idea, roughly, is that the world’s universals should comprise a minimal basis for characterizing the world completely.
 Universals that do not contribute at all to this end are unwelcome, and so are universals that contribute only redundantly.”
 (1999, p.
 12) It is clear from the surrounding text that Lewis takes this constraint to govern the various alternatives to a universals account of naturalness.

 Second, perfectly natural properties and relations are, Lewis thinks, non-modal.
-What, exactly, this means will need to come in for more discussion in the (forthcoming) companion article on Lewis's applied metaphysics, where we discuss his views about laws of nature and related nomological concepts.
+What, exactly, this means will need to come in for more discussion.
 For the moment, we can take it to mean roughly this (though trouble for this characterization quickly arises): the instantiation of a perfectly natural property by one (fundamental) particular, or of a relation by several, places absolutely no constraints of a logical or metaphysical kind on the instantiation of any other perfectly natural property or relation by that or any other particular or particulars.

 Third, they are intrinsic to the particulars that instantiate them—which, all too roughly, means that they characterize what those particulars are like, independently of what any other distinct particular is like.
 More: The intrinsic nature of any particular is exhausted by what perfectly natural properties it instantiates.
 This assumption also allows a theory of natural properties and relations to yield, in a fairly simple way, a definition of “perfect duplicate” applicable to any possible objects x and y (not necessarily inhabiting the same possible world): x and y are perfect duplicates iff they share exactly the same perfectly natural properties.
 A definition of “intrinsic” follows: a property P is intrinsic iff any two duplicates x and y (taken from any possible worlds) either both have P or both fail to have P. Of course, what we really have here is a tight circle that puts on display how the expressions “intrinsic”, “perfect duplicate”, and “perfectly natural” can be interdefined, with the help of the modal notion of metaphysical possibility.
 (See Lewis 1983c and Langton & Lewis 1998 for discussion of various strategies for breaking out of this circle.)